Angryrou/UDAO2022/udao/docs/user_guide/optimization_element.rst

 In the case a ``DataProcessor`` is provided, it can be taken into account in two ways:

 * At the problem level, being a preprocessing step for all the objectives and constraints.
 In that case, the ``DataProcessor`` is provided to the :py:class:`~udao.optimization.concepts.problem.BaseProblem` object.
 * At the objective level, being a preprocessing step for this objective only.
 In that case, the ``DataProcessor`` is bundled with the model in a :py:class:`~udao.optimization.concepts.utils.ModelComponent` object.
 This is useful when some functions require a data processor but others do not.
-However, is not possible to use this method for gradient descent methods, as will be explained in :doc:`mogd`.
+However, it is not possible to use this method for gradient descent methods, as will be explained in :doc:`mogd`.

 .. image:: ../images/data_processor_options.svg